Flowframe/brief/docs/docs/rendering/html.md

 # Rendering HTML

-To render templates, use the `HtmlRenderer`:
+To render templates to HTML, use the `HtmlRenderer`:

 ```php
 use Flowframe\Brief\Components\Html;